Tool Comparison

 The distinction matters because engineers already ignore whole-repo findings.
 A report showing 847 existing issues is background noise.
 A report showing that your pull request removed a null guard that protected a hot path is signal.

-Diff-based analysis also means GauntletCI can run in milliseconds before a commit, not minutes after a push.
+Diff-based analysis also means GauntletCI can run in seconds on typical staged diffs before a commit, not minutes after a push.
 Finding a regression pre-commit costs nothing.
 Finding it in production costs everything.

 Many teams run both.
 SonarQube enforces quality gates on the full codebase in CI.
 GauntletCI runs pre-commit on the diff to catch behavioral regressions before they reach the pipeline.
 The two tools complement each other rather than compete.